SAMMiCA/ChangeSim/README.md

-# ChangeSim: Towards End-to-End Online Scene Change Detection inIndustrial Indoor Environments
+# ChangeSim: Towards End-to-End Online Scene Change Detection in Industrial Indoor Environments

 This repository provides ChangeSim dataset, codes and files for evaluation.
 Please refer to [paper](arxiv주소) for more information about the dataset.